checkly/docs.checklyhq.com/site/content/guides/api-monitoring.md

 ## APIs and the JAMStack

-With the rise of the [JAMStack](https://jamstack.org/), the already broadly used web APIs have been brought further into the spotlight and explicitly named as cornerstone of a new way of building web applications.
+With the rise of the {{< newtabref  href="https://jamstack.org/" title="JAMStack" >}}, the already broadly used web APIs have been brought further into the spotlight and explicitly named as cornerstone of a new way of building web applications.
 In the JAMStack paradigm, applications rely on APIs (the _A_ in "JAM") returning structured data (JSON or XML) when queried via the HTML and Javascript-based frontend.

 The API calls might be aimed at internal services or at third-parties handling complex flows such as content management, authentication, merchant services and more.
-An example of third-party API could be [Stripe](https://stripe.com/), which acts as payment infrastructure for a multitude of businesses.
+An example of third-party API could be {{< newtabref  href="https://stripe.com/" title="Stripe" >}}, which acts as payment infrastructure for a multitude of businesses.

 Given their importance in this new kind of web application, APIs both internal and external need to be tightly monitored, as failures and performance degradations will immediately be felt by the end-user.